lsst-sqre/gafaelfawr/docs/dev/development.rst

 Prerequisites
 -------------

-Gafaelfawr uses uv_ for all dependency management.
+Gafaelfawr is developed using uv_.
-A reasonably recent version of :command:`uv` must already be installed.
+You will therefore need it installed to set up a development environment.
-See `the uv installation instructions <https://docs.astral.sh/uv/getting-started/installation/>`__ if needed.
+See the `uv installation instructions <https://docs.astral.sh/uv/getting-started/installation/>`__ for details.

 Gafaelfawr development requires Docker be installed locally.
 The user doing development must be able to start and manage Docker containers.